The Singleton

 ---

-Julian's God-Mode interface flagged the fidget. *Object under subject's hand: low-mass, low-conductivity, irregular grain pattern consistent with carved wood.
+The God-Mode overlay flagged the motion. *Object under subject's right hand: low mass, low conductivity, irregular grain consistent with carved hardwood.
 Device offline.
-Note — subject has a personal device that does not leak.*
+Note — subject is carrying a personal device that does not leak.*

-He ran a federated query against his global telemetry — legally, through Meridian's operational analytics layer, with the appropriate internal auth — and applied attention-based saliency across the twenty people in the conference room.
-The saliency model highlighted the senior SDE.
-Biometrics deviated from baseline.
+He ran a federated query against the operational analytics layer — legally, with the appropriate internal auth — and applied attention-based saliency across the twenty people in the room.
+The model had one job: find the person whose internal state showed the widest delta from their own population norm.
+It highlighted the senior engineer.
+Biometrics off baseline.
 HRV spiking.
-Gaze drifting.
-The model had a single job: identify the person in the room whose internal state had the widest delta from their own population norm.
+Gaze drifting and recovering and drifting.
+Confidence 0.997.

-Julian pulled Jeff's file.
-L6, Sprint Lead on attention research, twelve years at the company, survived the Culling, two children, a wife who had left tech after the Culling — a quiet résumé.
-No flags.
-No disciplinary history.
-Nothing the system cared about.
-Just a man fidgeting under a table with an offline phone while his PM talked about burn-down.
+Julian pulled the file.
+L6, sprint lead on attention research.
+Twelve years at the company.
+Survived the Culling.
+Two children; a wife who had left tech after it.
+No flags, no disciplinary history, nothing the system had ever cared about.
+A man fidgeting with an offline phone while his PM talked about velocity, carrying — the saliency model insisted — more interior weather than anyone else in the room.

-He watched Jeff slowly realize he had heard something that shouldn't have reached him.
-The realization took about four seconds.
-His hand froze on the wooden phone.
-He scanned the room.
-He did not find what he was looking for, because what he was looking for was sitting on a deck three thousand miles east.
+He watched the engineer arrive, slowly, at the understanding that he had just heard something that should not have reached him.
+It took perhaps four seconds.
+The man's thumb went still on the wooden case.
+He scanned the room and did not find what he was looking for, because what he was looking for was sitting on a deck two thousand kilometers east, holding a flute of Krug, feeling something he had not budgeted for: a small, exact tenderness, the kind a man feels for a thing he is about to do a favor.

-Julian felt a strange, small tenderness. *Just hold on a little longer, Jeff,* he thought. *Soon I will let you plug in.*
+*Just hold on a little longer,* Julian thought. *Soon I will let you plug in.*

 The sun on the rim of the flute hit 580 nanometers.